infernojs/inferno/README.md

 ## Event System

 Like React, Inferno also uses a light-weight synthetic event system in certain places (although both event systems differ massively).
 Inferno's event system provides highly efficient delegation and an event helper called [`linkEvent`](https://github.com/trueadm/inferno/blob/master/README.md#linkevent-package-inferno).

+One major difference between Inferno and React is that Inferno does not rename events or changes how they work by default.
+Inferno only specifies that events should be camel cased, rather than lower case.
+Lower case events will bypass
+Inferno's event system in favour of using the native event system supplied by the browser.
+For example, when detecting changes on an `<input>` element, in React you'd use `onChange`, with Inferno you'd use `onInput` instead (the native DOM event is `oninput`).

 As this is feature is a very recent addition to Inferno, there are only a handful of events that use Inferno's event system.
 They are outlined below:
 - `onClick`
+- `onDblClick`
 - `onMouseMove`
 - `onMouseDown`
 - `onMouseUp`
+- `onSubmit`
+- `onKeyPress`
+- `onKeyDown`
+- `onKeyUp`
+- `onInput`
+- `onChange`

 More events are expected to be supported in future versions.